ctoblueprints/ctoblueprints-website/README.md

 We welcome contributions to templates or submissions of new templates, please do so by submitting a PR.

 To run locally
-Install node (has been tested with v16.9.1)
+ * Install node (has been tested with v16.9.1)
-`npm install`
+ * `npm run dev`

+To test the static export locally
 `npm run start`

 To deploy:
-You will need the AWS CLI https://aws.amazon.com/cli/ `npm run export`
+ * You will need the AWS CLI https://aws.amazon.com/cli/
+ * `npm run export`
-Then upload to the S3 bucket.
-Normally this is done with the deploy.sh script, which is not distributed as part of this repo.
+ * Then upload to the S3 bucket.

+Normally this is done by site admins with the deploy.sh script, which is not distributed as part of this repo.

-## Theme from
+### Theme from
 [Netlify Next.js Blog Template designed by Bejamas](https://github.com/netlify-templates/nextjs-blog-theme)

 Which is a customizable blog starter using: